tabdelaal/CyTOFmerge/README.md

 # CyTOFmerge
-Merging of two CyTOF datasets with shared markers
+## Merging of two CyTOF datasets with shared markers

+The implementation is done in Matlab, provided in 2 functions:

 1) function MarkersList = MarkersSelection( FCSFolder,subsets, threshold )